sysrep/time-viz/Basic_NLP_Techniques.md

 babel-node --presets latest nlpHelpers.js
 ```

 Test one of the helper `getSentences()`.
-This function will return all sentences in the paragrpah.
+This function will return all sentences in the paragraph.
 ```
 console.log(getSentences(t))
 ```